Static properties of two linearly coupled discrete circuits: Ground state properties of the interacting system

 As the interaction increases and the ratio $U/J_\perp$ becomes large, the atoms start to localize and the system tends to a Mott-insulator-like phase in the asymptotic limit where the ground state is fully fragmented and $p_{i}=1/(2M) = 1/6$.
 However, due to the particular geometry of our system with two competing tunneling rates $J$ and $J_\perp$, there are two different regimes, $J>J_{\perp}$ and $J_{\perp}<J$, which clearly appear in the asymptotic values of Fig.~\ref{eigenvalues_density_matrix}.
 When $J/J_\perp \leq 1$ the ground state reaches a fragmented state for smaller values of $U/J_\perp$ than when $J/J_{\perp} > 1$.
 For a fixed value of $U/J_{\perp}$, when the intra-ring tunneling is dominant in front of the inter-ring coupling ($J>J_{\perp}$), the system is less fragmented than for $J/J_{\perp}<1$.
 This follows from the condition $\sum_{i}^{2M} p_{i} =1$.
 Figure~\ref{eigenvalues_density_matrix} shows that $p_1+p_2 \simeq 1$ when $J>J_{\perp}$ , whereas when $J<J_{\perp}$ all the eigenvalues of the one-body density matrix $p_i \neq 0$ which corresponds to a larger fragmentation of the ground state.
 The system we are considering has $2M$ intra-ring couplings $J$ (that is, $2M$ pairs of sites connected by $J$) and $M$ inter-ring couplings $J_{\perp}$ ($M$ pairs of sites connected by $J_\perp$).
 Thus, when $J>J_{\perp}$ the tunneling effects are larger than when $J<J_{\perp}$, and the ground state remains delocalized for larger values of $U/J_\perp$.
 The system needs larger interactions to balance the delocalization promoted by the tunneling.
+A similar reasoning holds also if one increases the (commensurate) number of atoms $N$.
+As is well known, in fact, higher (integer) fillings correspond to smaller Mott lobes and, therefore, to systems which undergo Mott localization for larger values of the interaction $U$ \cite{Mott_Superfluid_critical}.
+Hence, upon increasing the (integer) filling $\nu$, the behaviour illustrated in Fig. \ref{eigenvalues_density_matrix} is qualitatively unchanged, although the asymptotic value $p_1=p_2=1/(2M)$ is reached for \textit{larger} values of $U$.

-A complementary information is provided by the von Neumann entropy, which measures the condensation of the system.
+A complementary information is provided by its corresponding von Neumann entropy, which measures the condensation of the system.
 It is defined from the eigenvalues of the one-body density matrix as

 It is a bounded quantity: the minimum value is $S_{\rm VN}=~0$ and corresponds to a fully condensed ground state ($p_1= ~1$), whereas the maximum value of $S_{\rm VN}$ is $\ln(2M)$ and occurs for a completely fragmented state with $p_i=1/(2M)$, for all $i$.
 When $S_{\rm VN} = \ln s$ (with $s \in \mathbb{Z}^+$) the system is fragmented in $s$ states.